Welcome to Mento Member FAQs!

 To get the most from your coaching sessions, consistently attend and come prepared to discuss your progress and challenges.
 Commitment to long-term coaching (12+ months) offers the greatest growth due to the deep, trusting relationship built.
 Embrace a growth mindset, believing that your abilities improve with effort and dedication.
 Balance reflection and action by using coaching to review past insights and stay motivated for future goals, regularly discussing what's working and what needs adjustment with your coach.

-A Mento engagement is 24 sessions over 12 months, biweekly.
-It moves through three phases: getting started (sessions 1 to 3, where you and your coach build rapport, set ground rules, and draft your goals), regular coaching (sessions 4 to 23, working through what you bring), and completion (session 24, reflecting on what's shifted and what you'll carry forward).
-Around session 12, you and your coach take stock at the midpoint to recalibrate.
-Some programs run a shorter 12 session / 6 month engagement instead.
-The phases stay the same, the timeline compresses.
+The engagement moves through three phases: getting started (the first few sessions, where you and your coach build rapport, set ground rules, and draft your goals), regular coaching (the bulk of your time together, working through what you bring), and completion (the final session, reflecting on what's shifted and what you'll carry forward).
+Midway through your engagement, you and your coach take stock and recalibrate.